Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 Therefore, some asynchronous operations such as timeouts have been removed.

-This change covers the rendering implementation of DOM and vue packages, and some useless interfaces have also been removed from YJS packages
+This change covers the rendering implementation of **`slate-vue3/dom`** and **`slate-vue3`**, and some useless interfaces have also been removed from YJS packages

 ## PACKAGES

 There are many changes made, and almost every package in Slate has been modified.
 Changing the name of each package and sending it again is obviously unreasonable.

-We have consolidated all the packages in Slate-vue3 and introduced them as needed through diagonal lines,
+We have consolidated all the packages in `slate-vue3` and introduced them as needed through diagonal lines,

 ```typescript
 import { Slate, Editable } from 'slate-vue3';
 import { createEditor, Editor,} from 'slate-vue3/core';